Hike at a Glance

 To reach the Myrtle Gully Falls trailhead, head to the suburb of South Hobart, just a short drive from Hobart’s city centre.
 From the city, follow Macquarie Street, which becomes Cascade Road as it heads towards the iconic Cascade Brewery.
 Continue past the brewery and take a right onto Old Farm Road.
 The trailhead is located at the end of Old Farm Road, where parking is available along the roadside.
 The track entrance is clearly marked, providing easy access to the start of the Myrtle Gully Track, which leads through beautiful forest to the falls.
 The route is well-signed and straightforward, making it accessible for hikers of all levels.

-Closest towns to this walk: Battery Point, Bellerive, Brighton, Cambridge, Claremont, Glenorchy, Hobart, Howrah, Kingston, Sandy Bay, Sorell, South Hobart, West Hobart
+Nearby towns: Battery Point, Bellerive, Brighton, Cambridge, Claremont, Glenorchy, Hobart, Howrah, Kingston, Sandy Bay, Sorell, South Hobart, West Hobart

 About the region